Notebooks-Now/submission-instructions/setup.md

 🛠 Enter the details for your new repository

-- Choose a unqiue name for the repository
+- Choose a unique name for the repository
 - Add a meaningful description
 - Mark the repository as **public** or **private**.
-Links to public repositories can be provided directly to the NN submission system, whilst private repositories will be submitted via a `.zip` file.
+Links to public repositories can be provided directly to the NN submission system, which will clone a copy, while private repositories will be submitted via a `.zip` file.
 Repositories on GitHub can be made public/private at a later time.

 ```{figure} images/create-repo-from-template.png